 As a homeowner, matching your flooring undertones and wall paint colors is the most important interior design decision you’ll likely make for your home.

-This guide on how to match wall color with wood floors will make it easy for you.
+This guide on how to match a wall color with wood floors makes it easy for you.
 Let’s start by answering a few key painting and flooring questions.

 How can I tell the undertones of my hardwood floors?

 Warm undertones look more red, yellow, or orange, and cool undertones look more blue and purple.
 A good way to determine the undertone of your hardwood floors is to place a white sheet of paper on the flooring.
 More often than not, undertones will be more noticeable next to pure white.
 Similarly, you can also do this to figure out warm tones versus cool hues in paint color swatches.

 Remember, you’ll want to select a wall color that is opposite to the tone of your wood floors.
 In the end, this means pairing cool wall colors with warmer toned flooring or selecting warm paint hues for cooler-toned floors.

 Homeowner Pro Tip: Professional painting and drywall repair prices are the lowest of the year this month.
 Get your free painting price quote online now.

 Should floors be darker or lighter than walls?